pedrorambo/securicator/README.md

 ### How does the existing apps handle exchanging messages between devices?

-Aparently Skype uses or used P2P connections to transmit call data and files, specifically UDP hole-punching.
+Aparently Skype uses/used P2P connections to transmit call data and files, specifically UDP hole-punching.

 Acording to the discussion in the thread [Is whatsapp peer to peer like skype?
 If yes, How am i able to send offline message to other people?
 If not, won't it be better to make it peer to peer since it will remove server connection overhead?](https://www.quora.com/Is-whatsapp-peer-to-peer-like-skype-If-yes-How-am-i-able-to-send-offline-message-to-other-people-If-not-wont-it-be-better-to-make-it-peer-to-peer-since-it-will-remove-server-connection-overhead) on Quora, WhatsApp appears to use a version of XMPP, which forwards the messages to central servers, so they can queue, store, and forward the messages to other clients.
 Aparently, that also happens for file transfer.